AdventureForge/documentation/blog/2022-02-15-training-report/index.md

 Today was dedicated to my Spring Microservices skills improvement, and here is my progression so far :

-- [x] 1 Welcome to the cloud, Spring
+- [x] :star: 1 Welcome to the cloud, Spring
-- [x] 2 Exploring the microservices world with Spring Cloud
+- [x] :star: 2 Exploring the microservices world with Spring Cloud
-- [x] 3 Building microservices with Spring Boot
+- [x] :star: 3 Building microservices with Spring Boot
-- [x] 4 Welcome to Docker
+- [x] :star: 4 Welcome to Docker
-- [x] 5 Controlling your configuration with the Spring Cloud Configuration Server
+- [ ] 5 Controlling your configuration with the Spring Cloud Configuration Server
 - [ ] 6 On service discovery
 - [ ] 7 When bad things happen: Resiliency patterns with Spring Cloud and Resilience4j
 - [ ] 8 Service routing with Spring Cloud Gateway